“One thing is certain in business, you and everyone around you will make mistakes.”–Richard Branson

 7. Product First.
 People Last.

 An entrepreneur becomes successful when he finds out the need and fills the gap.
-He gets his audience, realizes their wants, and then comes up with a product.
+He understands his audience, realizes their wants, and then comes up with a correct service.

 When a business makes the customers’ needs the first priority, it is more likely to get on the top in no time.